Sania Feagin

-Sania Nicole Feagin (born March 15, 2003) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Adelaide Lightning of the Women's National Basketball League (WNBL).
+Sania Nicole Feagin (born March 15, 2003) is an American professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA) and for the Adelaide Lightning of the Women's National Basketball League (WNBL).
 She played college basketball at South Carolina.

 High school career

 Feagin attended Forest Park High School in Forest Park, Georgia.
 During her freshman year, she averaged 11.6 points, 9.7 rebounds, 1.5 assists, 1.6 steals and 4.0 blocks per game.
 During her sophomore year, she averaged 13.9 points, 10.1 rebounds, 1.4 assists, 2.2 steals and 3.7 blocks per game.
 During her junior year, she averaged 17.2 points, 10.4 rebounds, 3.6 blocks, 3.0 steals and 2.5 assists per game, and led Forest Park to the 6A state championship in 2020.
 Following the season she was named Georgia Gatorade Player of the Year.
 During her senior year she averaged 18.9 points, 10.3 rebounds and 4.2 blocks per game, and led Forest Park to the 5A state championship runner-up finish in 2021.

 She was a four-time All-State selection, including first-team honors as a junior and senior, and was named a 2021 McDonald's All-American.
 She was a five-star recruit, and ranked the No. 1 forward and No. 4 overall player in the class of 2021 by ESPN.
 In 2024, her jersey was retired by Forest Park High School.